akuklev/akuklev.github.io/prototypes.md

 We will use `|_|` as the default name of fibering function unless it is explicitly named.

-Fibered types allow formulating dependent type extensions: for a type `X : 𝒰` and a fibered type `Y : Y' / X`, extensions `X ↑ Y` are terms of the type `∀<Z : X → 𝒰> (∀(x : X) Z(x)) → (∀(y : Y') Z(|y|))`.
+Fibered types allow formulating dependent extender types: for a type `X : 𝒰` and a fibered type `Y : Y' / X`, extenders `X ↑ Y` are terms of the type `∀<Z : X → 𝒰> (∀(x : X) Z(x)) → (∀(y : Y') Z(|y|))`.

 `Σ`-type former is tightly connected to fibered types.